jacksonnorris/bc-readme-generator/readmeArea/README.md

 ## Description

-This readMe has been automatically generated
+This content was generated automatically

 ## Table of Contents (Optional)